nanoframework/Home/resources/logo/README.md

 ## Logo usage

 To use the **.NET nanoFramework** logo you must first receive written permission from a team member.
+The usage of the logo must follow the guidelines explained in [this](nanoframework-brand-guidelines.pdf) document.

 ## **.NET nanoFramework** name